tryhackmeltd/docs.tryhackme.com/docs/openvpn/troubleshooting/troubleshooting.md

   1. Revisit the [OpenVPN Connection Guide for Windows](http://localhost:3000/docs/openvpn/connecting/openvpn-connecting#connecting-via-windows) and ensure you are running as an administrator.

+## Not receiving reverse shells or Metasploit exploits not creating sessions
+This is normally either incorrect exploit settings (check this first!) or people using a kali VM but running the VPN connection on their host machine.
+The reverse shell will try and connect to the IP address, but that IP address points to the host rather than the VM so a connection will not be made.

 ## Intermittent Connection (Random Drop-outs):
 This issue usually stems from multiple connections to the TryHackMe network.
 However, look for external factors to OpenVPN as to why you are experiencing issues first: